rkhetani/Training-modules/RShiny/lessons/02b_inputs_advanced.md

 # Exercise

 Create an app that asks the user Yes or No if they know any programming languages.
-If they do, provide a handful of progrmaming languages in a checkbox group.
+If they do, provide a handful of programming languages in a checkbox group.
 Once the user has made their selection, allow to hit an action put to display the languages that they selected.
 The app should look like:

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Input_exercise_2//?showcase=0" width="400px" height="300px" data-external="1"></iframe></p>